dipien/bye-bye-jetifier/README.md

 Gradle Plugin to verify if you can keep Android Jetifier disabled

 ## Features
-This plugin verifies for each project dependency and its transitives if:
+This plugin verifies on each dependency JAR/AAR (and its transitives) if:
 * any class is using a support library import
 * any layout is referencing a support library class
 * the Android Manifest is referencing a support library class

+It also verifies if any support library dependency is resolved on the project.

 ## Setup